 MRSC Graduate Certificate

 Medieval and Renaissance scholarship is inherently interdisciplinary (see the preeminent organizations in the field such as the Medieval Academy of America and the Renaissance Society of America).
-Although the Texas Tech University faculty includes many teachers and researchers working in medieval and Renaissance studies, they work within their individual academic disciplines, whose focused degree programs tend to discourage venturing outside of traditional academic departments.
-The aim of the Medieval & Renaissance Studies Center in general, and of its medieval and Renaissance graduate certificate program in particular is to provide a way to acknowledge and showcase more interdisciplinary efforts.
+Although the Texas Tech University faculty includes many teachers and researchers working in medieval and Renaissance studies, they often work within their individual academic disciplines, whose focused degree programs tend to limit venturing outside of traditional academic departments.
+The aim of the TTU Medieval & Renaissance Studies Center in general, and of its Medieval and Renaissance Graduate Certificate program in particular, is to provide a way to acknowledge and showcase interdisciplinary effort.

 This certificate program is unique in the state of Texas.
 It can be taken as an end in itself; it can enhance a traditional degree; or it can be used by students interested in Medieval and Renaissance Studies who are seeking to increase their linguistic skills and subject matter expertise while seeking a place in a traditional degree program.